 I’m a musician and composer.

 I play the saxophone.
 I’m an improvisor who primarily works within the jazz world.
-I have an interest in effects pedals and electronics, and an increasing interest in Ableton and MAX for Live.
+I love classic jazz and standards as much as free improv and have an interest in ambient music and using effects pedals and electronics as adjuncts to the saxophone.

 “If there were a prize for forming bands with instantly distinctive sounds, Bristol-based saxophonist Jake McMurchie would surely carry it off”